 Not exactly.
 The opposite is actually the truth.

 The best blogs appear to not have a single ad placed throughout the entire site!
 The money comes from subtlety placed ads within the content.

 Nothing turns readers off more than a banner farm.
 Readers want a blog that feels well-designed, sleek and user-friendly, and authentic.
 None of those things can be achieved if you’re packing it with display ads.
 Be selective in the amount of ads you show and make sure they’re not going to overwhelm your reader as soon as they land on your site.

 Lack Of Engagement

-A lot of bloggers focus so much on driving traffic to their site that they neglect the core of what’s going to make them money: engaged readers.
+A lot of new bloggers starting their first blog focus so much on driving traffic to their site that they neglect the core of what’s going to make them money: engaged readers.

 You want to have content and posts on your blog that are compelling, entertaining and engaging because that’s what’s going to drive people to take action.
 Yes, traffic is important, but if no one is reading, commenting and sharing, it’s irrelevant how many hits you have every day.

 If you were starting a traditional brick and mortar business, you wouldn’t go into it without a solid strategy, so why do that with your online business?
 And yes even a blog about cats is a business.